Step 4: Filling Out and Submitting the Cutting Notice

 The owners of land enrolled in MFL or FCL programs are required to follow a management plan.
 The Cutting Notice and Report form is required to ensure that harvesting on MFL and FCL lands conform to the landowner’s management plan and is consistent with sound forestry.

 A cutting notice is generally required when merchantable trees are cut on MFL or FCL land.
 A landowner may be required to implement a practice on their MFL or FCL land that does not include harvesting trees such as a tree planting.
 A cutting notice would not be required for a tree planting.
-Contact the DNR forester for more information about when a cutting notice is required.

 Submitting the cutting notice